This feature requires a CommCare Software Plan

 You can structure your case sharing groups such that a "supervisor" user is in multiple case sharing groups.
 If you are on the Advanced plan or higher, this is easy to set up through Organizations.
 For more information, see Assigning cases to one of multiple groups.

 Often if you have an error in case management (i.e. you did not follow one of the steps above), you will see a message indicating that your user is not in a case sharing group or is in more than one case sharing group.
-If you see this, go back and check your case sharing settings.
+If you see this, go back and check your case sharing settings or visit the page Debugging Case Sharing errors to know more about the error.
 It is likely that 1 of your users is not in exactly one case sharing group.

 Case Sharing FAQs

 Q: If a case was created before case sharing was turned on and the case sharing group was created, does that case get reassigned automatically to that group's owner id, or does the case retain its original owner id?

 A: The case should retain the original case owner ID